wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

 .. image:: images/how-to-wire-a-robot/image1.jpg

-Layout the components on the board.
-One layout that should work is shown in the images/how-to-wire-a-robot above.
+Lay out the components on the board.
+An example layout is shown in the image above.

 .. image:: images/how-to-wire-a-robot/image2.png